bour278/info-signal-analysis/weekly-updates/presentation_09_25.md

 ### Done Last Week

-- Adding some metrics for number of clusters
+- Adding some metrics for the number of clusters
-- Adding code for co-occurence network of graph
+- Adding code for co-occurrence network of graph
 - Adjusting graph visualizations

 ### Next Week Plans

-- Start working on Kalmann like approach to explot the graph structure
+- Start working on the Kalmann approach to exploit the graph structure
-- try DDTW by considering time intervals relevent to a news article
+- try DDTW by considering time intervals relevant to a news article
 ---

 # **Enhancing Equity Predictions Using Informational Signals**